 Washington Drug and Alcohol Statistics

-- 8.5% of drug users reported using illicit drugs.1
+8.5% of adults in Washington reported using illicit drugs.1

-- 5.7% of drug users said they misused prescription opioids.1
+5.7% of adults in Washington said they misused prescription opioids.1

 - Men were slightly more likely to use drugs than women.1

 - In 2019, Washington reported 16.3 drug deaths per 100K residents.2

 - Women were less likely to drink to excess than men.3